aosousa/go-lol-esports/README.md

 {
     "apiKey": "<your-Pandascore-API-key>",
-    "ignoreLeagues": "<Array of leagues to ignore> (i.e. ['LCS', 'VCS'])", "showResults": true/false (Whether or not to show match results if they are available) }
+    "ignoreLeagues": "<Array of leagues to ignore> (i.e. ['LCS', 'VCS'])", "showResults": true "(Whether or not to show match results if they are available)" }
 ```